Sharna2002/4_Month_DataScientist_Journey_/Day -05/Explanation.md

     print(-1 in number_list) <br>
     print(-1 in number_set)<br>
-    For searching -1 in a list use the time complexity of O(N), beacuse internally it follows the loop function to search.In the otherhand set/ dict is searching the value of the the -1, which time complexity is O(1).
+    For searching -1 in a list use the time complexity of O(N), beacuse internally it follows the loop function to searching and search iteratively.
+In the otherhand set/ dict is searching the value of the key  -1, mainly the hash value of the key.
+Which time complexity is O(1).
+So, set is faster than list.